jimburton/poker/crates/poker_server/README.md

   ```

-  When there is only one player left, a `GameWinner` message is ent,
+  When there is only one player left, a `GameWinner` message is sent,
   having the same format as `RoundWinner` and the server closes the
   connection.

+`wscat` is a good way to interact with the server and see what kind of
+messages are being sent.

 ```
 $ npm install wscat
 $ wscat -c ws://localhost:3000